ahmadrosid/faker-cli/README.md

 }
 ```

-Or you also can use it for automating curl.
+Or you also can use to pipe with curl.
 ```bash
 faker-cli -l 100 "{ username, email, password }" | xargs -I % sh -c 'curl -X POST http://localhost:8080/register -d "%s"'
 ```